eoin-barr/sixteen/W2-github-oath/README.md

 # Github OAuth

-Previously I worked on a project that used Magic Link to provide OAuth and while it did simply the authentication process, it increased login times considerably.
-Because of this I thought it would be a good idea to practice implmenting OAuth manually, before testing other tools like Firebase, Supabase and SurrealDB.
+Previously I worked on a project that used Magic Link to provide OAuth and while it did simplify the authentication process, it increased login times considerably.
+Because of this, I thought it would be a good idea to practice implmenting OAuth manually, before testing other tools like Firebase, Supabase, and SurrealDB.

-When a user logs in with GitHub OAuth for the first time a row is created in the `User` table with an associated row added to the `UserToken` table.
+When a user logs in with GitHub OAuth for the first time, a row is created in the `User` table with an associated row added to the `UserToken` table.
 A cookie is then stored in the user's browser so that they no longer have to login to the application again, unless they explicitly log out.

 ## Technologies used